ethnh/ethnh/README.md

 Your potential is limitless, and every day brings you closer to your dreams.

-You are the architect of your life; each decision builds your future.

 Be very wary of using someone else's computer.

-You never change things by fighting against the existing reality.
-To change something, build a new model that makes the old model obsolete.

 Reminder that your fate is in your hands, a grand total of 0 people give a single fuck about you

 "Guru yok, metod yok, öğretmen yok.
 Sadece sen ve ben, ve doğa, bahçe içinde." — Terence McKenna

-Devs aren't trustworthy by definition

 A truly generative design doesn't just fulfill technical requirements but fosters well-being and coherence in people's lives